anharmonic/anharmonic.github.io/thermal2-manual.md

 - 6→5+3 nat The phonon frequencies in cm-1.

 ## d3_qha.x
 This code reads the 2nd order FCs for a series of volumes and computes the phonon free energy for a given list of temperature, optionally adding a pV (pressure × volume) hydrostatic term.
-It then fits the total free energy with an equation of state to find the equilibrium volume at each temperature, and find the temperature/volume curve and the volumetric thermal expansion conefficient.
+It then fits the total free energy with an equation of state to find the equilibrium volume at each temperature, and find the temperature/volume curve and the volumetric thermal expansion coefficient.

 ### Namelist &qhainput
 #### calculation (CHARACTER, default: “gibbs”)